 Non-qualified stock options are taxed as regular salary income at the date of exercise on the difference between the exercise price and the fair market value of the stock at exercise.
-Tax on capital gains from the sale of the stock will be levied on the difference between sales proceeds and the fair market value at exercise.
+Tax on capital gains made upon the sale of the stock will be levied on the difference between sales proceed and fair market value at exercise.

-Qualified stock options (generally applicable to stock of Japanese companies) are taxable only upon sale, with capital gain tax being levied on the difference between sales proceed and exercise price.
+Qualified stock options (generally applicable to stock of Japanese companies) are taxable only upon sale, with capital gains tax being levied on the difference between sales proceed and exercise price.

 There is no wealth tax in Japan.

-An offshore compensation package is an important tax planning tool for non-permanent resident taxpayers who spend part of the year on work assignments outside of Japan.
-Having a salary paid offshore allows the non-permanent taxpayer to exclude the income related to the periods spent abroad on business from Japanese tax.
+An offshore compensation package is an important tax planning tool for non-permanent resident taxpayers who spend part of the year on work assignments outside Japan.
+Having salary paid offshore allows the non-permanent taxpayer to exclude the income related to the periods spent abroad on business from Japan tax.

-However, Japan’s income tax law allows for beneficial tax treatment of certain benefits provided that certain conditions are met.
+However, Japan’s income tax law specifies beneficial tax treatment of the following benefits providing certain conditions are met.

-Thus, an employment agreement that is properly structured with respect to benefits in kind, such as residential accommodation or children’s school fees, can result in significant tax savings.
+An employment agreement properly structured with respect to certain benefits in kind, such as residential accommodation or children’s school fees, can result in significant tax savings.